shentonfreude/rostrum/README.txt

 =========
- ROSTRAW
+ ROSTRUM
 =========

-Visualize data extracted from ROSA and updated.
+Visualize data extracted from ROSA/STRAW and updated in spreadsheets.

 Only current version information is included.